-Akwa Ibom is a Nigerian state located in the South-South geopolitical zone of the country, and is neighbor to Rivers State and Abia State (on the west) and Cross River State (on the east).
+Akwa Ibom is a Nigerian state located in the South-South geopolitical zone of the country and is neighbour to Rivers State and Abia State (on the west) and Cross River State (on the east).

 Date of creation: September 23, 1987

 Motto/slogan: Land of Promise

 Akwa Ibom was carved out of the former Cross River State and is currently one of the most developed parts of the country.
 As things stand now, she is the highest oil- and gas-producing state in Nigeria, and is one of the States in the country with an airport.

 Akwa Ibom also have a superb ultramodern sports complex with modern and world-class facilities.
 This complex can sit up to 30,000 people at a time.